cwfulford/procmailpf/README.md

 # procmailpf
-A script to configure virtual mail user accounts to use procmail from delivery.
-Templates for .procmailrc and .qmail designed for server side deposition of spam and messages containing zipped exe files into the user's .Spam folder.
+A script to configure virtual mail user accounts to use procmail for delivery.
+Templates for .procmailrc and .qmail designed for server side deposition of spam and messages containing zipped exe files, to the user's .Spam folder.